lbl-srg/obc/specification/source/cdl.rst

 The CDL contains elementary building blocks that are used to compose control sequences.
 The functionality of elementary building blocks, but not their implementation, is part of the CDL specification.
+Control providers who support CDL need to be able to implement the same functionality as is provided by the elementary CDL blocks.

+[CDL implementations are allowed to use a different implementation of the elementary building blocks, because the implementation is language specific.
+However, implementations shall have the same inputs, outputs and parameters, and they shall compute the same response for the same value of inputs and state variables.]

-Hence, users are not allowed to add new elementary building blocks.
+Users are not allowed to add
+new elementary building blocks.
 Rather, users can use them to implement composite blocks (:numref:`sec_com_blo`).